Chiropractic Care and Back Pain: Non-invasive Treatment for Bulging, Ruptured, or Herniated Discs (Slipped Discs)

 Figure 2.
 Disc Degeneration

 For example, let's say you sneeze and feel a sudden, sharp pain in your back.
-Then that pain progresses into leg pain.
+Then that pain progresses into leg pain or sciatica.
 You may have had an underlying herniated disc, and the sneeze was what triggered it to progress.
 So, yes: a sneeze (or a cough) can herniate an intervertebral disc.

 - Are the reflexes intact?
 That is: are your nerves sending messages correctly?
 (The classic reflex test is when the doctor taps your knee with a small hammer and your leg kicks up.)